Governance, Finances and Staff

-I’ve worked with five different Boards; two of whom have adopted policy governance.
+I’ve worked with five different Boards; three of whom have adopted policy governance.
 It’s a governance system that can work with any size congregation, provided there is a clear and common understanding of the minister’s role in the policy governance system, and that there is adequate staff to implementation clearly stated ends and policies.

 What’s most important about governance is that the minister and the Board’s leadership are in agreement about authority and responsibility.
 When those areas are made transparent by policies or by mutual agreement, both the minister and the leadership have a good chance of having a successful ministry together.